Comparison

 Our Verdict

-Denver has the edge for regulatory predictability thanks to Colorado's HB 24-1175 preemption — you have a legal right to build a conforming ADU and can expect approval within 60 days.
+Denver has the edge for regulatory predictability thanks to Colorado's HB 24-1152 preemption — you have a legal right to build a conforming ADU through an administrative (ministerial) approval process.
 Austin is competitive on unit density (up to 3 total units under HOME) and has good ADU infrastructure, but the longer review timeline (2-4 months) and lack of state backing can create uncertainty.
 For investors building an ADU for rental income, Denver's ministerial approval certainty is valuable.
 For homeowners wanting maximum unit count flexibility, Austin's HOME Ordinance is the winner.

 Explore Each City